mlavi/calmbootcamp/udacity/hce/2/outline.md

   - Concept: Calm Macros Pill
     - Calm Macros are variables using the @@{name}@@ syntax, they allow dynamic configuration of values during blueprint execution.
     - Macros can be used in Service properties and in Tasks
+    - Macros are global, but can be defined in the application profile and on a service
+    - Macros best practice: lowercase, use _ to delimit descriptive words.
     - Add references:
       - [Calm Glossary](../../../appendix/glossary.rst)
       - *Calm in Action, Calm Automation playlists?*